poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 cd auto-submit-pro-unlimited-work-hours-form
 ```

+## Environment
+Tested on both Windows 10 and OS X 10.11 El Capitan.

 ## Usage

 You can pass your username and password as parameter when you run the script, like this